The struggles Independent store owners are facing in the new normal

 It seems unimaginable what the fate of the Independent store owner could be faced with a slowed economy.

-With the pandemic, volatile stock market, new tariffs and declining global economy, the American consumer will be holding back on spending and carefully assessing where to put their hard earned dollars.
+With the pandemic, retail disruption, volatile stock market, new tariffs and declining global economy, the American consumer will be holding back on spending and carefully assessing where to put their hard earned dollars.

 Mark Cohen, director of retail studies at Columbia Business School and the former chief executive of Sears Canada says it bluntly, “If there’s another recession — and I think there will be soon — everyone gets knocked down.”